megat69/ACPL/README.md

 *Output (for this example, age equals 18) :*
 `Your new age is now 90 xD !`

+**EXAMPLE 6 :**
+You want a random number between 1 and 50 for the Lotto.
+*Input :*
+`int Lotto = random(1, 50)`

 #### pause ####
 You can pause for a certain amount of time using `pause` method.
 Syntax : pause(<seconds>)
 <seconds>
 Can be an integer value, a float value, or a variable (`int` or `float` only).
 If you use a variable, the syntax is `pause({<variable_type> <variable_name>}).

+## Changelog for 0.8
+- Added the support for randomness in variable creation
+- Added the support for round in int creation

 ## Changelog for 0.7
 - Added the support for mathematical equations in variable creation